be99inner/dotfile/README.md

 The new repository for store my dotfile.

-- Using git --bare for store my dotfile
+- Using git for store my dotfile

 ## STATUS